Adzz/a_range/README.md

 Accepts the first and last value in the range and returns how many elements are in the given range
 """
 @callback count(any(), any()) :: any()

-@doc """
-Accepts the a starting value and a count of total elements and should return a list of count elements taken from the range (starting at the starting value).
-"""
-@callback subset(integer(), integer()) :: any()
 ```

 see the examples below